Southern Yakutia (Sakha)

 come inside.
 Andrei Yeremenko stopped at the center of the sitting room and

-looked around, nodding his approval at
+looked around, nodding his approval of

 “You are practical as usual.
 I see you haven’t altered much